cybercongress/go-cyber/docs/cyberd.md

 Ability to programmatically extend state based on proven knowledge graph is of paramount importance.
 Thus we consider that WASM programs will be available for execution in cyber consensus computer on top of knowledge graph.

 Our approach to economics of consensus computer is that users buys amount of ram, cpu and gpu as they want to execute programs.
+OpenCypher or GraphQL like language can be provided to explore semantics of the knowledge graph.
 The following list is simple programs we can envision that can be build on top of simple relevance machine.

 _Self prediction_.
 A consensus computer is able to continuously build a knowledge graph by itself predicting existence of cyberlinks and applying this predictions to a state of itself.
 Hence a consensus computer can participate in economic consensus of cyber protocol.

 _Universal oracle._ A consensus computer is able to store the most relevant data in key value store, where key is cid and value is bytes of actual content.
-She is doing it by making a decision every round about which value she want to prune and which she want to apply based on utility measure of content addresses in the knowledge graph.
-In order to compute utility measure validators check availability and size of a content for top ranked content address in the knowledge graph.
-Then weighted on size of cids and rank of .
-N is variable defined by consensus.
-The most  The logic is simple:   The good question os Every available content Emergent key-value store will be available to write for consensus computer only and not agents. but values can be used in programs.
+She is doing it by making a decision every round about which cid value she want to prune and which she want to apply based on utility measure of content addresses in the knowledge graph.
+In order to compute utility measure validators check availability and size of a content for top ranked content address in the knowledge graph, then weight on size of cids and its ranks.
+Emergent key-value store will be available to write for consensus computer only and not agents, but values can be used in programs.

 _Proof of location_.
 It is possible to construct cyberlinks with proof-of-location based on some existing protocol such as [Foam](dura://QmZYKGuLHf2h1mZrhiP2FzYsjj3tWt2LYduMCRbpgi5pKG.ipfs).
 So location based search also can become provable if web3 agents will mine triangulations and attaching proof of location for every link chain.

 _Proof of web3 agent_.
 Agents are a subset of content addresses with one very important property: consensus computer can prove an existence of private keys for content addresses for the subset of knowledge graph even if those addresses has never transacted in its own chain.
 Hence it is possible to compute a lot of provable stuff on top of that knowledge.
 Eg. some inflation can be distributed to addresses that have never transacted in the cyber network but have provable link.

 _Motivation for read requests_.
 It would be great to create cybernomics not only for write requests to consensus computer, but from read requests also.
-So read requests can be two order of magnitude cheaper.
+So read requests can be two order of magnitude cheaper, but guaranteed.
 Read requests to a search engine can be provided by the second tier of nodes which earn CYB tokens in state channels.
-We consider to implement state channels based on HTLC and proof verification which unlocks amount earned for already served request (new signatures post via requester/user to cybernode via whisper/ipfs-pub-sub)
+We consider to implement state channels based on HTLC and proof verification which unlocks amount earned for already served requests.

 _Prediction markets on link relevance_.
 We can move idea further by ranking of knowledge graph based on prediction market on links relevance.
 App that allow to bet on link relevance can become unique source of truth for direction of terms as well motivate to submit more links.

 _Private cyberlinks_.
 Privacy is foundational.
-While we are committed to privacy achieving implementation of private is unfeasible for our team hence we leave it on after genesis times. zero knowledge proofs. .
-The problem is to compute rank based on link of an agent based on its ranking without revealing identity.
+While we are committed to privacy achieving implementation of private cyberlinks is unfeasible for our team up to Genesis.
+Hence it is up to community to work on wasm programs that can be executed on top of the protocol.
+The problem is to compute cyberRank based on cyberlink submitted by web3 agent without revealing neither previous request nor public keys of web3 agent.
 Zero knowledge proofs in general are very expensive.
-Privacy of search by design or as an option?
-Interactive proofs.
+We believe that privacy of search should be must by design, but not sure that we know how to implement it.
+Coda like recursive snarks and mimblewimble constructions in theory can solve part of the privacy issue, but they are new, untested and anyway will be more expensive in terms of computations than transparent alternative.

 ## In search for equilibria is `nash`

+We need to find answers for a lot of hard questions regarding consensus variables and its default values.
+So we decide to stick to a community generated feedback on the road to Genesis and continuously adjust them to keep going better.

 On scalability trilema ...

 Decentralization comes with costs and slowness.
-We want to find a good balance between speed, relience and ability to scale, as we believe all three are sensitive for widespread web3 adoption.
+We want to find a good balance between speed, reliance and ability to scale, as we believe all three are sensitive for widespread web3 adoption.

 That is the area of research for us now.
+We need real economic measurements in order to apply scientific method for this class of challenges.

 Let us say that our node implementation based on cosmos-sdk can process 10k transactions per second.
 Thus every day at least 8.64 million agents can submit 100 cyberlinks each and impact results simultaneously.
 That is enough to verify all assumptions in the wild.
 As blockchain technology evolve we want to check that every hypothesis work before scale it further.